hannah8075/ETL-challenge/README.md

 5. Run Dog_breed_info_cleaning jupyter notebook (this will import data to dog_links and dog_traits tables)
 6. Perform desired SQL queries

-Note: To run the Jupyter Notebooks, be sure to create a config.py file with user = "your_postgres_username" and pw = "your_postgres_password" in two separate lines.
+**Note**: To run the Jupyter Notebooks, be sure to create a config.py file with user = "your_postgres_username" and pw = "your_postgres_password" in two separate lines.
 Save this file in the same directory as the Jupyter Notebooks.

 ## Use Case
 By storing data on adoptable dogs and their characteristics (based on breed), users will be able to determine what type of dog might be a good match for their family.
 The dog_links table also provides a link to a page with more information to help the user learn more about each dog breed.